 Heated Kennel Mat

 For a more budget-friendly option, Try a K&H Pet Bed Warmer.
 This handy device can easily be placed under or in your pet’s existing bed.
-They come in 4 different sizes to best suit the size of your dog house.
+They come in 4 different sizes to best suit your pallet dog house.

 You can often find a heater box designed to keep a dog house warm even if the temperature dips below freezing.
 With a heater box, you'll want to take the same precautions as you would with the heating pad and make sure that the dog cannot chew on the cord or any of the electrical components of the box.